adjackp/pre-workshopMaterial/_episodes/04-payloadPhysics.md

 > sessions/talks devoted to the EDM](https://indico.cern.ch/event/772589/contributions/3210474/attachments/1786017/2907791/ATLAS_Event_Data_Model.pdf).
 >
 > The primary thing to take away here is that **the EDM is nothing more than a set of libraries written in native C++**.
 >
 {: .callout}

-> ## Going Deeper
->
-> Have a read through the code and make sure you have an idea of what it is trying to do?
-Getting the code to run is
-> half the battle, but it is critical that you read through the code and understand what is happening.
->
-> **"But how many details do I need to understand?"**
->
-> Well, do you really need to know the details of what is happening in memory when `event.retrieve(jets, "AntiKt4EMTopoJets");` is executed?
-> Probably, all you need to know is that it copies a collection from the `EventStore` to the local `xAOD::JetContainer` that
-> you have called jets.
-This idea of "_all you need to know_" is referred to some as "parameterizing your ignorance".
-It
-> will be important to get a sense where you, as an individual and for your specific research goal, fall on the spectrum
-> of understanding all the details.
->
-> However, do **NOT** get in the habit of just running code that someone gives you.
-This is not research, and this is why we have computers.
->
-{: .callout}